What if I told you that how you use your time dramatically affects your income and the level of success you achieve in your career?

 - Face-to-face with 1-2 clients

 “Hi Jane, Thank you so much for your business and friendship this year!
 You are the reason I love my job so much.
-In 2015, I have set aside Thursday afternoons to focus exclusively on helping you with your promotional calendar.
-I really look forward to kicking this off on 1/8/15, and know it will make your life easier….”
+This year, I have set aside Thursday afternoons to focus exclusively on helping you with your promotional calendar.
+I really look forward to kicking this off on the first of the year, and know it will make your life easier….”

-“Hi Steve—starting in 2015, I have changed the focus of my business and no longer embroider the 6 fishing team shirts you buy at Costco once a year.
-ABC Embroidery is happy to help with that—here is their number.”
+“Hi Steve, Starting this year, I have changed the focus of my business and no longer embroider the 6 fishing team shirts you buy at Costco once a year.
+ABC Embroidery would be happy to help with that—here is their number.”

-Most promotional product sales reps will tell you that time management is a major weakness of theirs.
-Most will tell you that they want to improve their time management skills.
+Most promotional products sales reps will tell you that time management is a major challenge for them.
+Most will tell you that it’s an area that they want to improve in.
 They will listen to a talk on the subject and read the handout material.
-It is rare for a sales rep to improve their time management skills.
+However, it’s rare for a sales rep to actually improve their time management skills.
 Why?
 They can’t keep up, they don’t have the time, they can’t get organized, not enough hours in the day, they’re working on it.